grumBit/webPathProjects/docs/css_notes/css_grum_notes.md

   background-position: center;
   background-size: cover;
 }
 ```
+- **WARNING:** `background-size: cover` may appear to have no effect unless the screen is sufficently wide and/or the zoom level is out far enough.
+Testing using mobile device emulation may also be needed.

 ### Image and video proportional scaling

  In the CSS below, .container represents a container div.
 It is set to a width of 50% (half of the browser's width, in this example) and a height of 200 pixels.
 Setting overflow to hidden ensures that any content with dimensions larger than the container will be hidden from view.